lcolladotor/lcolladotorsource/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "L. Collado-Torres"
+title = "R/Bioconductor-powered Team Data Science"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/author/` folder.
-author = "admin"
+author = "team"
 +++